 A: Manual argon arc welding (MTIG) or CO2 welding, manual electrode welding can be used.

-Manual electrode welding: manual electrode welding can also be used for processing.
-Select A207 electrode for welding.
-Electrode welding also needs to pay attention to the root cleaning of the interlayer when welding with this method.
+Manual Electrode Welding: Manual electrode welding is also an option for processing.
+Use an A207 electrode for welding.
+Remember to pay attention to the root cleaning of the interlayer when welding with this method.

 Q2: The technique of argon arc welding for thin stainless steel plates

-Q3: What is the reason of blister for stainless steel plate with argon arc welding?
+Q3: What is the reason for blister for stainless steel plate with argon arc welding?

 A: There may have the following reasons: